fivetran/dbt_servicenow/README.md

 | [servicenow__user_enhanced](https://fivetran.github.io/dbt_servicenow/#!/model/model.servicenow.servicenow__user_enhanced)  | Each record represents a user with their associated groups and roles, in addition to additional user info from the sys_user table.    |
 <!--section-end-->

+## Opinionated Modelling Decisions

+Servicenow tables can be complex, for example exhibiting many-to-many relationships.
+For more information on table relationships and how they informed our model development, you may refer to the [DECISIONLOG](DECISIONLOG.md).

 # 🎯 How do I use the dbt package?

 ## Step 1: Prerequisites